ENG517/Github-Docs-G4/content/desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop.md

 {% ifversion repo-rules %}

+**Note:** {% data variables.product.prodname_desktop %} will display a warning and prevent committing if a commit does not follow the rulesets.
 Repository administrators can enable rulesets for a branch to enforce specific conventions when committing.
-For example, a ruleset can require a commit to be signed, or for an issue number to be referenced at the start of a commit message. {% data variables.product.prodname_desktop %} will display a warning and prevent committing if a commit does not follow the rulesets.
+For example, a ruleset can require a commit to be signed, or for an issue number to be referenced at the start of a commit message.
 For more information, see "[AUTOTITLE](/enterprise-cloud@latest/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets)."

 {% endif %}